 Your gravel bed can be any shape and as large or small as you need.
 The secret to beautiful plants growing in the gravel bed is plant choice and soil preparation.
 Drought resistant plants are perfect for this type of bed.
 Once the gravel top cover is in place, you likely won’t disturb it.

 Use a border.
 This helps define the area and keeps the gravel in place.
-Bury a metal garden strip around the edges, leaving half an inch above ground to hold the rock.
+Bury a metal garden strip around the edges, leaving half an inch (1 cm.) above ground to hold the rock.
 Or use a wider border made with garden pavers.

 How to Install a Gravel Garden

 Pick the spot for your gravel garden bed.
 Remove all grass, weeds, and existing plants.
-Till the soil well, at least five to six inches (13-15 cm.) deep.
+Till the soil well, at least 5 to 6 inches (13-15 cm.) deep.
 Mix in well-finished compost.
 If soil is clay or drainage is poor, compost will help improve it.
 You may also add coarse sand for a grittier mix and to help with drainage.
 Once the gravel mulch is in place, it’s difficult to enrich your soil.
 You can sprinkle dry fertilizer or use a liquid mix, but it is prudent to keep most plants growing in rich soil.

 Level the soil with a rake.
 Add the border when soil is finished.
 As mentioned above, you can install a metal garden strip or use pavers for the border.
 This keeps the covering in place.